 - Better train and bus facilities with much improved cycle access and provision for taxis will provide a multi modal interchange

 - Real time travel information for trains and buses

-- High quality materials, trees, seats and play boulders will deliver a better environment to work and live
+- High quality materials, trees, and seats will deliver a better environment to work and live